Neurocoach Programme: Module 5 Applied Neuro-Affirming Coaching

 Every section of the plan should be anchored in the client’s own reasons for engaging in coaching, rather than objectives chosen by others for the sake of compliance.

-Record success outcomes in the client’s words.
-Instead of “Improve punctuality,” record “I want to feel less panicked in the mornings.”
+Instead of “improve punctuality,” record “I want to feel less panicked in the mornings.”
+This keeps the plan grounded in the client’s internal experience.

 2. Challenges to Strengths